MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-security.md

 LUIS and QnA Maker require Cognitive Services permissions.
 QnA Maker also requires Search permissions.
 When creating a custom role, remember that any inherited *deny* permissions will supercede these *allow* permissions.

 ## What keeps my bot secure from clients impersonating the Bot Framework Service?

 1. All authentic Bot Framework requests are accompanied by a JWT token whoes cryptographic signature can be verified by following the [authentication](https://docs.microsoft.com/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-3.0#bot-to-connector) guide.
 The token is designed so attackers cannot impersonate trusted services.
 2. The security token accompanying every request to your bot has the ServiceUrl encoded within it, which means that even if an attacker gains access to the token, they cannot redirect the conversation to a new ServiceUrl.
 This is enforced by all implementations of the SDK and documented in our authentication [reference](https://docs.microsoft.com/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-3.0#bot-to-connector) materials.
 3. If the incoming token is missing or malformed, the Bot Framework SDK will not generate a token in response.
 This limits how much damage can be done if the bot is incorrectly configured.
 4. Inside the bot, you can manually check the ServiceUrl provided in the token.
 This makes the bot more fragile in the event of service topology changes so this is possible but not recommended.

 Note that these are outbound connections from the bot to the Internet.
 There is not a list of IP Addresses or DNS names that the Bot Framework Connector Service will use to talk to the bot.
-Inbound IP Address whitelisting is not supported.
+Inbound IP Address allow-listing is not supported.